johnnythethird/E-Buy-Website/frontend/README.md

 # Frontend
-# 6th Build
+# 7th Build

-The product information pages have been updated to look much cleaner and display information related to the product.\
+Cart functionality has been added to the application.
+We can add with the plus and minus buttons and the subtotal will be displayed with the correct amount.\
-Error handling has also been added to handle errors like missing products.
-We also have loading icons.
+We've also added functionality to the Add to Cart buttons on the home screen.
+The "proceed to checkout" button also works.